pfefferf/ui5-nwabap-deployer/packages/ui5-task-nwabap-deployer/README.md

 `ui5-task-nwabap-deployer` is a custom UI5 Tooling task which allows to directly deploy the builded sources to a SAP NetWeaver ABAP application server.

+Starting from version 2.0.0 this deployer uses the OData Service [/UI5/ABAP_RESPOSITORY_SRV](https://ui5.sap.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8) for deploying UI5 sources.
+Please make sure that the service is activated on your system (for details you can check SAP note [2999557](https://launchpad.support.sap.com/#/notes/2999557)).
+The new service does some sanity checks like e.g. virus scans.
+If you have not configured virus scan profiles or want to disable virus scanning please have a look to SAP note [2437892](https://launchpad.support.sap.com/#/notes/2437892).
+</br>Current deployer versions starting from version 2.0.0 can be used with SAP systems on which component SAP_UI 753 is installed.
+On systems with a lower version of component SAP_UI, you have to use version 1.x.x of this deployer.

 ## Install
 ```bash
 npm install ui5-task-nwabap-deployer --save-dev